 Contract administration will look different from project to project, as each contract will have different terms, agreements, objectives, etc. Still, there are a few basic rules that apply to all types of contract administration:

 - Become Familiar with the Project: In order to administer the contract, the contract administrator must understand it in the context of the project.
 In doing so, they’re able to answer questions that may come up on their end and adjust their strategies depending on the project type, size, etc. They’re also more equipped to answer questions from either party within the contract.

 - Prepare for Unexpected Outcomes: There are a few extra precautions a contract administrator can take in order to be a step ahead.
 A construct administrator should prepare for a situation in which an employer or contractor wants to make significant changes to a contract.
-When and if this happens, a contract administrator will, ideally, already have a system in place for how to proceed.
+When and if this happens, a contract administrator will, ideally, already have a risk response to proceed.

 When all your documents live in one place, you also can refer to project plans, schedules and more as the contract is being written.
 A project plan, especially, will contain pertinent information to include in the final document.
 Monitor the progression of your project on our robust Gantt charts and update contracts accordingly, all from one tool.

 ProjectManager’s real-time dashboards give construction project managers a birds-eye-view of the project’s performance to ensure contractors keep to the terms and conditions of the contracts.
 With us, you get features that facilitate both contract administration and construction project management.

 Contract administration is very important across different industries.
 As long as there are project owners, contractors and subcontractors, you’ll need contracts to manage projects successfully.
 Here are some examples of commonly used contracts for project management.